Walt Disney Treasures: Wave One: Notes

 One sequence in the Three Little Pigs showed the Big Bad Wolf dressed as a stereotypical Jewish peddler for Fuller brushes in an attempt to trick Practical Pig into allowing him to enter his brick house, complete with a hat, a coat, a fake Jewish nose, glasses, and a fake beard; also, Yiddish music plays as the wolf disguises his voice with a strong Yiddish accent while saying "I'm the Fuller Brush man.
 I'm giving a free sample."

 Shortly after the film's release, Rabbi J.X.
 Cohen (the director of the American Jewish Congress) wrote angrily to Walt Disney, calling the scene "vile, revolting and unnecessary as to constitute as direct affront on Jews" and demanded the scene to be removed.
 Roy O. Disney, speaking on Walt's behalf, responded to Cohen by saying: "We have a great many Jewish business associates and friends, and certainly would avoid purposely demeaning the Jews or any other race or nationality. … It seems to us that this character is no more [offensive] than [how] many well-known Jewish comedians portray themselves in vaudeville, stage, and screen characterizations."

 When the short was reissued in the 1940s, the scene was re-animated with the Wolf's disguise now only including a different pair of glasses, along with the same aforementioned hat and coat.
 His disguised voice no longer has a thick Yiddish accent and the line is changed to "I'm the Fuller Brush man.
 I'm working my way through college."
 Jack Hannah and his unit handled these changes; he told historian Jim Korkis that Walt Disney requested him to make these changes (despite there being no outside pressure for him to do so) simply because he felt the scene was not funny anymore and potentially hurtful after World War II.

-The US release of this set features the edited version, whereas the UK release shows the original Jewish peddler.
+The US release of this set features the edited version, whereas the UK and Australian releases shows the original Jewish peddler.
 Both versions use the modified audio from the 1940s version.
+According to Leonard Maltin, it was his call to use the re-animated footage, a decision he later regretted: "I don't know that I would make the same decision I made then...
+I decided [since] this was our very first release – one of four DVD sets that kicked off the series – and I feared showing the Jewish peddler [scene]... would be a turn off and would upset enough people to push them away from watching these vintage cartoons.
+So I took what I will call ... the coward's way out at that time.
+I don't know [if] that was the right decision or not."